sachamasry/klepsidra/README.md

 - Test on month-first locales
 - Test on 12-hour clock locales
 - Do all browsers return a 'T' delimited datetime-local stamp?
 Do both delimiters need to be handled?
+According to the standard, yes

 ## Learn more